MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-revise-project-budget.md

 ms.author: nimaski
 ---

-# Create, delete, revise project budget
+# Creation and deletion of project budget

 _**Applies to:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing._